natstar93/CV/README.md

 - I'm interested in development on different platforms and trying out new technologies.
 During my final project I used Ionic to make a London 'i-spy' game for tourists.
 This involved using the Cordova camera plugin and required many UX considerations.<br>
 [View iSpy on Github](https://github.com/natstar93/ispy-game)

 - In addition to learning new technologies, I enjoy the challenge of logic problems.
 I was happy to learn that in the software development world these problems can often be neatly test driven.
 I created a bowling scorecard in Javascript, jQuery, HTML & CSS.
-I used Jasmine for testing and is hosted on Heroku.<br>
+I used Jasmine for testing and the app is hosted on Heroku.<br>
 [View Bowling Challenge on Github](https://github.com/natstar93/bowling-challenge)

 #### Teamwork